PVC vs Poly Tarps - Which One Should You Choose?

 - Limited eyelets or weak fixings

 PVC tarps are built tough from heavy duty polyvinyl chloride.
-Unlike flimsy alternatives, they’re thicker, stronger and made to handle long-term outdoor use without giving in to the elements – delivering reliable cover you can count on.
+Unlike flimsy alternatives, they’re thicker, stronger and made to handle long-term outdoor use without giving in to the elements.

 Features that set them apart: